hossainlab/jhossain.me/content/authors/admin/_index.md

 - Principal Investigators
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a student of Microbiology at Jagannath University and Health Data Science Enthusiastic.
+My research interests are health data science, bioinformatics, microscopic image analysis, and machine learning.
+Recently, we have formed an organization named Health Data Research Organization for creating research opportunities in health data science and genomic data science in Bangladesh and I am working on it.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download{{< staticref "media/demo_resume.pdf" "newtab" >}}Resumé{{< /staticref >}}.